-The TA78 Tape Subsystem - The High-Performance Choice

-The TA78 is the high-performance subsystem and is packaged with its own data formatter and power supply in a single cabinet.
-The sophisticated start/stop design of the TA78 provides the flexibility to handle a wide variety of applications with ease; it is well suited for journaling and transaction processing applications and provides maximum performance in backup operation as well.
-The TA78 is based on the proven design of the TU78 and has been enhanced for increased reliability.
+The TA79 Tape Subsystem - Digital's Newest High-performance Choice the flexibility to handle a wide variety of applications with ease.
+Because of the start/stop design, it is well suited for journaling and transaction processing applications and provides maximum performance in backup operation as well.
+The TA79 is based on the proven design of the TA78 and has been re-engineered for significantly enhanced reliability.